About the Issue Submission Process

 Issues will be posted on the Conference for Food Protection website at least 40 days prior to the biennial meeting.
 The Issues and attachments will be downloadable individually or by Council.

 Two versions of Issues will be available online: full Issues as submitted and an abbreviated version used by Council Scribes.
 After Councils complete their tasks, the Scribe version will be printed for Delegate review and vote.

 3. COUNCIL DELIBERATION

-As an Issue submitter, your presence at the Biennial Meeting will greatly assist discussion of your Issue; if you cannot attend, please make sure that someone is present to answer any questions.
+As an Issue submitter, although not required, your presence at the Biennial Meeting will greatly assist discussion of your Issue; if you cannot attend, please make every effort to ensure that someone is present to answer any questions.

 During Council deliberation, Issues may be reworded or combined with similar Issues.
 Modifications to Issues or attachments from the submitter are restricted.
 Every effort should be made to ensure your original submission is complete and accurate.

 If modifications are necessary, submitters are required to:

 - Notify the Council Chair in advance.